LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Publish.md

 ## Arguments

 The `publish` command takes an optional path.
-The path can either refer to a manifest file, a module file, or a folder containing a `Module.yml` file.
+The path can either refer to a manifest file, a module definition, or a folder containing a `Module.yml` file.

 If the path does not refer to a manifest file, the `publish` command invokes the `build` command to compile the module and its assets.